unoplatform/uno/doc/articles/api-differences.md

 ### `FrameworkElement` inherits from native base view types (Android, iOS, macOS)

-As for UWP/WinUI, all visual elements in Uno.UI inherit from `FrameworkElement`, which inherits from `UIElement`.
+As for WinUI, all visual elements in Uno.UI inherit from `FrameworkElement`, which inherits from `UIElement`.
 (At least, those that are publicly available.)
 On Windows, `UIElement` inherits from the `DependencyObject` class, which inherits from `System.Object`.

 On Android, iOS, and macOS, `UIElement` instead inherits from the native base view type for each platform, as exposed to .NET by Xamarin Native.
 So, `ViewGroup` for Android, `UIView` for iOS, and `NSView` for macOS.